Best Running Socks 2026: Anti-Blister, Cushioned and Thin Picks

 The Balega Blister Resist No Show is my best overall pick because it solves the problem most runners are trying to fix: rubbing.
 It has a soft, cushioned feel, a no-show tab that helps protect the heel, and a seamless toe that feels smoother than a basic sock.

-Coach note: This is the pair I would suggest first if you are training for your first 10K, half marathon, or marathon and keep getting small hot spots from normal socks.
+Runner note: This is the pair I would suggest first if you are training for your first 10K, half marathon, or marathon and keep getting small hot spots from normal socks.

 Prices and stock change by size, colour, retailer, and promo.
 I do not list exact prices here because sock pricing moves around a lot.
 Use the links as a starting point, then check the current price, shipping, return policy, and size chart before you buy.